 9 – What is a Premium Visa in Mauritius?

 This is a recent addition to the options allowing people to relocate here on a year’s (renewable) visa.
-This is not like the other permits which take several weeks.
+In theory this is much quicker and simpler.
 This is approved in a matter of days and there are very few requirements.
 Ultimately it is meant to serve those who work remotely or who are retired who fancy a change of scene during the global lockdowns and beyond and encourage people to brave the quarantine to come here.
 Please read this TBI blog article for more information.
 In short the foreign national and their dependents can come to Mauritius, try it out, continue working for their existing companies around the world.
 They are allowed to invest in Mauritius but cannot derive income from Mauritius.

 10 – How can a Foreigner get Citizenship in Mauritius?

 There are a variety of methods to acquire citizenship in Mauritius, currently listed at https://dha.govmu.org/Pages/Services/Citizenship.aspx.
-We have included below some of the ways that foreign nationals can get citizenship by naturalization, citizenship by registration or registering for Mauritian citizenship by having Mauritian parents.
-This would then give the foreign national the rights of a Mauritian nationality such as having a Mauritian passport, a Mauritian National Identity Card and even dual citizenship where relevant.
+We have included below some of the ways that foreign nationals can get citizenship.
+This includes by naturalization, citizenship by registration or registering for Mauritian citizenship by having Mauritian parents.
+This would then give the foreign national the rights of a Mauritian nationality.
+Such rights include having a Mauritian passport, a Mauritian National Identity Card and even dual citizenship where relevant.
 The summaries below are simplistic, and we would recommend using local representatives to investigate these options further if any are of interest.

-Citizenship by marriage – the foreign spouse of a Mauritian citizen can get Mauritian Citizenship by registration if he/she has resided with his/her spouse under the same conjugal roof in Mauritius for an aggregate period of four years immediately preceding the date of his application
+Citizenship by marriage – the foreign spouse of a Mauritian citizen can get Mauritian Citizenship by registration.
+This is if he/she has resided with his/her spouse under the same conjugal roof in Mauritius for an aggregate period of four years immediately preceding the date of his application

 an investor can get Citizenship by naturalisation in Mauritius if he has invested a sum of not less than 500,000 US dollars in Mauritius and he has resided in Mauritius for a continuous period of not less than 2 years preceding the date of his application.
 Although this immigration regulation exists, the Mauritian authorities will not make this an automatic right for Mauritian citizenship, many hurdles must be overcome.